Road signs in Pakistan

-Road signs in Pakistan are modelled on the British road sign system, with an exceptional difference being that they are bilingual and contain messages in Urdu, the national language, and English, and in some cases, the local regional or provincial languages.
-Pakistan drives on the left side of the road and follows the left-hand traffic system.
-Vehicles must be overtaken on their right.
+Road signs in Pakistan are laid out in the Manual of Signs, Signals and Markings published by the National Transport Research Center and the Planning Commission in 1989.
+They are typically bilingual, displaying text in English and Urdu.
+However, some signs incorporate a provincial language.
+Pakistan drives on the left.

 There have often been complaints about road signs and infrastructure not being up to date in some parts of the country, with a traffic report in 2008 disclosing that local governments in many cases have not addressed damaged, vanished or outdated road regulatory signs.
 In Lahore alone, the report estimated that at least Rs.
-800 million were required to furnish all scanty road signs in the city.
+800 million was required to furnish all scanty road signs in the city.